 |Roy E. Goodman|

 Roy Goodman is descended from cowboys and rodeo stars, but in spite of that he gave an entertaining talk recently at the Right Angle Club about this society devoted to useful knowledge, this oldest publishing house and scholarly society in America, once the home of the U.S. Patent Office, and scientific library and museum.
-They have many rare items in their collection, but the unifying theme is not rarity, but curiosity.
-You might say some of the items reflect the whimsy of Franklin, but it would be more fair to say it is an enduring monument to Franklin's universal curiosity about all things.
+They have many rare items in their collection, but the unifying theme is not a rarity, but curiosity.
+You might say some of the items reflect the whimsy of Franklin, but it would be fairer to say it is an enduring monument to Franklin's universal curiosity about all things.

 |Nobel Prize Medal|